-MapPoint has three toolbars, which are typically displayed at the top of the main application screen between the menu and the main map area.
-Each toolbar contains various icon buttons which can be clicked to access most of MapPoint’s main functionality.
+MapPoint has three toolbars that are typically displayed at the top of the main application screen between the menu and the main map area.
+Each toolbar contains various icon buttons that can be clicked to access most of MapPoint’s main functionality.
 MapPoint versions 2009-2011 all used multi-colored buttons, but MapPoint 2013 introduced new ‘Metro-style’ monochrome buttons.

 The toolbars are controlled using the View->Toolbars menu:

 The toolbars can be moved around to suit your personal preference.
 Each toolbar has a ‘handle’ on its left edge marked with dots.
-Select this with the left mouse button, then drag the toolbar to the desired location.
+Select this with the left mouse button, and then drag the toolbar to the desired location.
 Toolbars can be attached to the top or the bottom of the main MapPoint window.
-They can also be detached and floating as their own windows.
+They can also be detached and left to float as their own windows.

 The longest toolbar is the Standard Toolbar:

 This is what the ‘Metro’ version in MapPoint 2013 looks like:

 Most of MapPoint’s main functions are available on these buttons.
 The left buttons let you create, open, and save a map.
 The pushpin button (gray square on the 2013 version) lets you select a pushpin symbol and to add a pushpin.
 Other buttons control routing, navigation, and data maps.